wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 A WHIP client sending a PATCH request for performing trickle ICE MUST include an "If-Match" header field with the latest known entity-tag as per {{!RFC9110}} Section 13.1.1.
 When the PATCH request is received by the WHIP session, it MUST compare the indicated entity-tag value with the current entity-tag of the resource as per {{!RFC9110}} Section 13.1.1 and return a "412 Precondition Failed" response if they do not match.
 If the HTTP PATCH request does not containt an "If-Match" header the WHIP session MUST return an "428 Precondition Required" response as per {{!RFC6585}} Section 3.

-When a WHIP session receives a PATCH request that adds new ICE candidates without performing an ICE restart, it MUST return a "204 No Content" response without a body.
+When a WHIP session receives a PATCH request that adds new ICE candidates without performing an ICE restart, it MUST return a "204 No Content" response without a body and MUST NOT include an ETag header in the response.
 If the WHIP session does not support a candidate transport or is not able to resolve the connection address, it MUST silently discard the candidate and continue processing the rest of the request normally.

 ~~~~~
 PATCH /session/id HTTP/1.1